 Apart from my woes with accommodation Shanghai boasts some amazing museums.
-The Urban Planning Exhibition Center (US spelling as per its leaflet) in People’s Square is incredible and the somewhat low key Maglev (Magnetic Levitation Train) Museum – is great yet hard to find with no signage – a problem in China all round.
-The museum is informative if dimly lit, free to enter and a good teaser for a trip on the Maglev on the platforms above.
-I had a combined ticket for the planning museum and the Maglev at 75rmb.
+The Urban Planning Exhibition Center (US spelling as per its leaflet) in People’s Square is incredible and the somewhat low key effort dedicated to the Maglev (Magnetic Levitation Train) is great yet hard to find with no signage – a problem in China all round.
+The museum is informative if dimly lit, free to enter and a good teaser for a trip on the mighty Maglev itself, awaiting on the platforms above.
+I had a combined ticket at 75rmb.
 How could I pass up the opportunity to travel 20 miles in 8 minutes!

-On this visit it’s transport I was paying particular attention too.
-I am no stranger by now to China’s mega transport hubs: Shenzhen North, Shenzhen Futian, Guangzhou South, Beijing West, Xiamen North among others yet Hongqiao’s ginormous plane/train complex is a bigger version of everything Cardiff Central could have been had the station square not been hijacked by the BBC and murdered by whoever inked the deal.
+I am no stranger to China’s mega transport hubs: Shenzhen North, Shenzhen Futian, Guangzhou South, Beijing West, Xiamen North among others yet Hongqiao’s ginormous plane/train complex is a bigger version of everything Cardiff Central could have been had the station square not been hijacked by the BBC and murdered by whoever inked the deal.